derekhuggens/Kickstarter-Analysis/README.md

 # An Analysis of Kickstarter Campaigns.

-## An Excel workbook showcasing statistical analysis of successful, failed, cancelled, and live Kickstarter campaigns.
+## An Excel workbook showcasing statistical analysis of successful, failed, canceled, and live Kickstarter campaigns.

 * Launch your play campaign between May and June!
 * Keep it below 4,000 pounds in Great Britain if pursuing a musical!